mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 Before setting up Azure Defender is important you take a prtscrn of the windows Virtual Machine IP so both can communicate to each other, we are going to use this info to set up Defender.

-In this github repository look for the **Files** folder and dowload the cheat sheet.xls file in your laptop.
+In this github repository look for the **Files** folder and download the cheat sheet.xls file in your laptop.
 You will fill the sample using your values to complete the set up, use a new tab in the excel.

 1. Login to the Windows Virtual Machine where you are hosting the Ubuntu VM with Defender.
 2. In the search box next to the windows logo, type **cmd** this should open a command window, type **ipconfig**, take a prtscrn, we will use this parameters to configure defender

 ![Network Properties](./images/network-properties.png 'Netowrk Properties')

-Keep this screen open or take a prtscrn.

-We will map these values in the next task.
+Keep this screen open or take a prtscrn or complete the cheat sheet with your values, this way it will be easier to follow them as reference for the next task.

  ### **Task 3: Configure Azure Defender**